WERNSA/fzt-rti/README.md

 9- Run the "yarn start"

-10- Once you get the files from Google Apps Script, you can rename the Code.js to start.js and add this code.
+10- Once you get the files from Google Apps Script, create the start.js file in the apps-script folder and copy this code.

 function doGet () {
 return HtmlService.createTemplateFromFile('dist/index')
 .evaluate()
 .addMetaTag('viewport', 'width=device-width, initial-scale=1')
 }

+11- Run the "yarn run gpush"

 Note: This project only works for the Frontend, you have to create an API in another project with GAS and consume it as an API rest